LauraRodd/LauraRodd/README.md

 # Hi, I'm Laura 🙋🏽‍♀️

-I'm a Content Designer, UX Writer, and UX-minded Web Specialist with a passion for creating clear, useful, and accessible digital experiences.
+I'm a Content Designer, Process Builder, UX Writer, and UX-minded Digital Specialist with a passion for creating clear, useful, and accessible digital experiences.

 I focus on shaping intuitive content systems and user-centered design solutions that make complex products easier to understand and use.
 With a background that blends content strategy, technical writing, and web development, I love bridging the gap between people and technology—whether that’s through clean UI copy, scalable content ops, or thoughtful information architecture.